mandt-lab/shallow-ntc/README.md

 *In additional experiments we found this combination to give further improved R-D performance than the proposed two-layer synthesis + ELIC analysis.

+Some pretrained checkpoints can be found [here](https://huggingface.co/yiboyang/shallow-ntc-checkpoints/).
+See an example of working with a checkpoint [here](notebooks/vis_syn_filters.ipynb).

 # Evaluation